on 10-12-2018 09:28 AM - last edited on 25-01-2019 09:04 AM by JulieKhoo

 The lover’s tale

 Abigail thinks she’s in love.
 It must be love.
 She’s been looking for love for a while and Elliot seems like the perfect guy.
 Many of her friends have warned her about internet romances but Elliot’s different.
 He has never asked her for money.
 Never asked her for anything.
 She thinks he might be quite wealthy in fact.
 He is always moving money around.
 He’s been struggling lately though.
 So, she’s been helping him transfer money to his accounts.
-For some reason, he’s having issues sending money over to his overseas account.
+For some reason, he’s having issues sending money to his overseas account.
 Abigail doesn’t really know the reasons why, nor does she question it.
 It all seems too complicated, and as long as it’s not her money she’s transferring over, it must be okay… besides he’s committed to the relationship.
 He said they will be together soon.

-Over the past couple of weeks Abigail’s been transferring money for Elliot’s family or friends.
+Over the past couple of weeks Abigail’s been transferring money for Elliot’s family and friends.
 They are all preparing for a big holiday and need the money ready to meet them.
 It’s not much – a couple of hundred here and there.
 Now he’s asked for her help to transfer funds from the sale of his property in Australia.

 Just a few days ago, Abigail received $250,000 to her account.
 She’s not meant to transfer everything over to him though.
 Elliot told her that while he was excited to have sold his house, he needs to move the money in parts to avoid government taxes.
 He’s asked her to transfer just under $10,000 at a time, over several days, because that way it doesn’t trigger any alerts.
 Abigail doesn’t completely understand the reasoning, but Elliot is good to her.
 He said they will meet face-to-face now that he has sold his house, and she is excited to finally put a face to her love.